danielharrell/open-eyes-lect-2017-18/Open.md

 if the world stood behind our eyes rather than in front of them.

+(Revise from here.)
+Bring first part of next paragraph to previous paragraph, since it continues thought.
+Then start next paragraph with something like: "We can look at this another way, which gives a final justification of the parabola's being enclosed in openness."
+Also could eliminate first part of containing totality, introduce it later in next paragraph.

-And in that case perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
+In that case perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
 For the world in this sense would be a medium for sight rather than an object, to give any